Why Americans refused to fully swallow the Blue Pill

 Of course, Republicans benefited from their age-old tricks like gerrymandering, but Biden was for all intents and purposes, a consensus candidate.
 Democrats lacked a clear vision of who they stood for.

-On the flip side, and a tad ironically, they are also deeply patriotic and no matter how one puts it, taking a knee or flag burning isn’t seen as speaking out against inequities of minorities, but as a criticism of the star-spangled banner.
+On the flipside, and a tad ironically, they are also deeply patriotic and no matter how one puts it, taking a knee or flag burning isn’t seen as speaking out against inequities of minorities, but as criticism of the star-spangled banner.

-Biden might return to the White House, but the results show that the Trumpian era of populism is definitely not over.
+Biden might return to the White House, but the results show, the Trumpian era of populism is definitely not over.

 In the Matrix, Neo tells the machines: “I'm gonna show them a world without you, a world without rules and controls, without borders and boundaries… a world where anything is possible.
 Where you go from here is a choice I leave to you.”
 Trump might not have managed it this time, but he showed a lot of Americans a world beyond what they thought feasible.
 Where they go from here, is really up to them.